viant/datly/README.md

 ### Binding

 Binding allows to define/redefine parameter pool

 - Name: source parameter name
 - Placeholder: name in the parameter pool
-- Type: one of the following:
+- Type: one of the following
        * Path, path source where path uses {} to define parameters
        * QueryString
        * DataView
        * Header
 - Default: default value

 #### Selector